 Although it is the constituting act of co-ownership that defines it, the courts apply the broad concept of the destination of the immovable according to which it does not depend solely on a clause inserted in the declaration of co-ownership.
 This is why other elements external to the declaration of co-ownership must also be taken into account, such as:

 Its implementation under the Civil Code of Québec’s provisions

 The legislator gave great importance to the concept of destination of the immovable.
 Several articles of the Civil Code of Quebec (C.c.Q.) refer thereto:

-WHAT YOU SHOULD KNOW !
-The concept of destination of the immovable is of primary importance in divided co-ownerships.
+WHAT YOU SHOULD KNOW!
+The concept of destination of the immovable, of the private portions and of the common portions is primary importance in divided co-ownerships.
 It is the only valid scheme of reference to determine what is allowed and forbidden, it thus justifies the restrictions that the declaration of co-ownership can impose upon the co-owners’ rights.

-WARNING !
-The destination of the immovable may change over time.
-By their behavior, the co-owners can informally modify the content of a declaration of co-ownership.
+WARNING!
+The destination of the immoveable might change over time.
+It could be informally modified, for example by stopping in-house maintenance services.
 It is thus possible that certain clauses relating to the destination, such as prohibiting certain practices, fall into disuse and may no longer be enforced upon the co-owners.

 Act of alienation of immovables by the syndicate of co-owners Commercial destination Day nursery Destination Destination of common portions Destination of the immovable Destination of the private portions Double Majority Enhanced majority Ground floor Mixed destination Mixed use destination Residential destination Short-term rental